 These Adidas Originals Sleek shoes come in a variety of styles thanks to its moldable design.
-Aside from the traditional low top construction, the model also stars in different versions including the Adidas Sleek Mid, Adidas Sleek Z, Adidas Hypersleek, and many more future designs.
+Aside from the traditional low-top construction, the model also stars in different versions including the Adidas Sleek Mid, Adidas Sleek Z, Adidas Hypersleek, and many more future designs.

-The most basic look that one can root for is the sporty image which comprises mostly of track pants and suit.
+The most basic look that one can root for is the sporty image which comprises mostly of track pants and a suit.
 It would also help these Adidas Sleek women’s shoes if the ladies would sport their hair upright, in maybe a ponytail or so.

-Nevertheless, low top Adidas sneakers embodying a Stan Smith vibe can be worn with almost any outfit possible from short skirts to long, free-flowing dresses.
+Nevertheless, low-top Adidas sneakers embodying a Stan Smith vibe can be worn with almost any outfit possible from short skirts to long, free-flowing dresses.

 Window boxes at the side of the vamp with an imprint of a brand is a common element nowadays showcased by lifestyle silhouettes to give off that unique and vintage vibe.
 The origins of these so-called accents can be traced back to the UK-born brand named aptly as Reebok.
 Yes, this is an Adidas sneaker article and don’t be confused with the abrupt shift of themes.
 In the end, everything will make sense.

 It was a good thing that Adidas acquired the English shoe manufacturer in 2005 because the move diversified their product portfolio and introduced iconic designs to their already coveted line-up.
 Little did Adidas knew that Reebok had a lot of hidden gems in its archives one of which would spark a new trend of models in the future.

 Let’s rewind a few decades when Reebok was a standalone powerhouse brand that even surpassed Nike as the top-grossing sportswear company.
 Everything changed in 1982 with the invention of the ambitious yet successful aerobic sneaker called the Freestyle.
 It was in this framework where the window branding ever took shape.